-The course introduces both the techniques of research and the use of available information to better address problems in the airport environment.
+The course introduces both the techniques of scientific research and the use of available information to better address problems in the airport environment.
 Research design and methodologies are presented.
-Additional topics are problem formulation, operational definition, statistical applications and decision analysis.
+Additional topics include problem formulation, operational definition, statistical applications and decision analysis.

 The student will be guided to develop and demonstrate competency in scientific business research methodology and techniques.
-This course includes the development of a research proposal.
+This course includes the development of a research proposal to be used for the thesis or master's project.